GrantPem/Real_Allele/README.md

 - The sequences within the file also need to be named to this convention:
 RHIMI-ARA13-xx-DN-020-JB_S86_17441
 "RHIMI-," "-xx-DN-020-JB", "-xx-VE-020-JB" will be removed.
-ARA13 is the sample name
+ARA13 is the sample name.
-17441 is the read count
+17441 is the read count.
 This assumes three fields, all separated by "_," with the last field being the read count.
-The output name will have five elements: ARA13_AQP1_E0101_17441_A1
+The output name will have five elements: ARA13_AQP1_E0101_17441_A1.

 - Test files are included with the repository.
 First, run the script on an initial file: